R-YaTian/R-YaTian.github.io/_pages/en_US/home.md

 - Keep your console plugged in at all times during this process to avoid sudden power loss
 - You will need an SD card to use this guide
   - Your console should come with one
+- After following this guide, you will be able to use flashcards you were previously unable to boot into due to blacklists set inside the console.